Mitigating Unconscious Bias in the Hiring Process: What TA Leaders Should Know

 In the professional environment, in modern-day, and increasingly as we move into the future our systems of unconscious biases, that are hardcoded in our brains, are not effective or appropriate decision-making tools.
 Instantly made binary judgments often have no rational thought behind them – although on the first examination if may feel to us that they do.

-Unconscious biases interfere with our ability to hire the most effective and appropriate talent for jobs.
+Unconscious bias in hiring interferes with our ability to hire the most effective and appropriate talent for jobs.
 A hiring process guided by unconscious biases can create a homogenous culture.
 The effectiveness of homogenous cultures is not supported in the literature.
 However, the relationships between diverse teams, the stronger inclusive work culture they create, and the resulting improved bottom-line performance for the company are well documented.

 In this article, we’ll explain the most pervasive unconscious biases that are likely affecting your hiring today.
 This is not intended to serve as an attack on your diversity initiatives, but rather as a call-to-awareness.
 As an industry, we cannot solve for diversity without first facing the conscious and unconscious effects our own behavior is having on hiring.